fazalmajid/3D/README.md

 # 3D
 Various 3D printing projects:

+* `penholder.stl` a simple stand to hold a fountain pen on a flat surface so it doesn't roll over

 * `vortexbox.{scad,stl}` a box to hold my [Vortex Dome](https://physicshack.com/product/vortex-dome/)

   Just about fits on my Prusa i3 MK3S (you need to go into advanced settings